 Frequently Asked Questions

-If you are 19 years of age and older, reside or work in Middlesex, Monmouth, Morris, Somerset, Sussex, Warren, Bergen, Passaic, and Hunterdon Counties, and would like to spend time with a child who will benefit from having your friendship and your positive influence, then you have the potential to be a great Big Brother or Big Sister!
+If you are 19 years of age and older, reside or work in Bergen, Hunterdon, Middlesex, Monmouth, Morris, Ocean, Passaic, Somerset, Sussex, or Warren counties, and would like to spend time with a child who will benefit from having your friendship and your positive influence, then you have the potential to be a great Big Brother or Big Sister!

 - less likely to begin using illegal drugs